My Own Summer (Shove It): Composition

 "My Own Summer (Shove It)" is a nu metal (Note: Attributed to multiple references:) and alternative metal song, which has been noted for its emphasis on tension and dynamic contrast.
 Amy Sciarretto of Loudwire described Deftones' approach as "exercises in tension building", and identified the track as a key example of that style.
 A writer for Rolling Stone similarly referred to the song as a "master class in tension building".
 Stephen Hill in Metal Hammer stated that "On 'My Own Summer (Shove It)', they stretched their musical dynamics to breaking point."
 Kerrang! writer Sam Law pointed to the track's "quiet/loud dynamism", suggesting a stylistic link to bands like Nirvana.

 Chino Moreno's vocal performance on "My Own Summer (Shove It)" features shifts between restrained and intense delivery, moving from whispered lines layered with distortion to sudden, forceful outbursts.
 The lyrics have been noted for their complexity and are considered an integral part of the song's dynamic character.
 Stephen Carpenter's guitar work on "My Own Summer (Shove It)" is a defining feature of the track, driven by a central riff that has been described as dark, intense, and progressively more forceful.
 It has also been characterized as "lascivious" and "rolling", with a vivid, electric quality.
 Abe Cunningham's drumming on "My Own Summer (Shove It)" has been noted for its precision.
 According to Stuart Williams of MusicRadar, the song begins with a simple tom-to-snare fill.
 The drum sound is described as "bone-dry", featuring a popping snare and a distinct 10-inch tom.
 Cunningham's main beat is minimal but requires careful control and timing to maintain the groove.
 His performance is both kick and snare-focused, with hi-hats that cut through the mix sharply.
 During the choruses, his fills are placed strategically, enhancing the rhythm without disrupting the overall flow of the song.

 Release

-"My Own Summer (Shove It)" was released in November 1997 by Maverick Records, as the first single from the band's second studio album, Around the Fur.
+"My Own Summer (Shove It)" was released in the US in November 1997 by Maverick Records as the first single from the band's second studio album, Around the Fur (1997).
+The song was released in the UK on March 16, 1998.
 It marked their first charting single, reaching No. 29 on the UK singles chart and No. 33 on the Scottish Singles Chart in 1998.
-In 2023, the song was certified silver by the British Phonographic Industry (BPI), for sales of over 200,000 copies in the United Kingdom.
-In 2025, the song was certified 2× Platinum by the Recording Industry Association of America (RIAA), for sales of over 2,000,000 in the United States.
+In 2023, the song was certified silver by the British Phonographic Industry (BPI).
+In 2025, the song was certified 2× Platinum by the Recording Industry Association of America (RIAA).